mdn/content/files/en-us/web/css/css_flexible_box_layout/controlling_ratios_of_flex_items_along_the_main_axis/index.md

 ### What determines the base size of an item?

 - Is `flex-basis` set to `auto`, and does the item have a width set?
 If so, the size will be based on that width.
-- Is `flex-basis` set to `auto`?
+- Is `flex-basis` set to `auto`, but the item doesn't have a width set?
 If so, the size will be based on the item's content size.
 - Is `flex-basis` a length or a percentage, but not zero?
 If so, this will be the size of the item (floored at `min-content`).
 - Is `flex-basis` set to `0`?
 If so, the item's size will not be taken into consideration for the space-sharing calculation.